 Our Why (Vision): We believe that the combined influence of CHURCH and HOME will create environments for kids to experience the LOVE and GRACE of JESUS.
+We believe parents are the primary disciplemakers of their children.

 Our Core Values:

 We value relationships